What triggers a new notification

 If you resolve an error group from within the application, don’t worry – if it comes in again, we’ll “unresolve” it, and send you another notification to indicate that it’s been reopened.
 This is part of the benefit and purpose behind the resolved feature.
 You should be able to remove from your immediate view anything you believe is dealt with, but have the confidence to know that you’ll see it again if it’s actually not done with, or it comes up again in the future because of further changes.

 To cut down on noise, Airbrake will not send you a new email notification for an error if you have already received an email for that error less than one minute ago.

 Errors with a severity of

-If you have enabled high volume warnings for your project you will be re-notified when an error’s occurrences reach 10k, 100k, 200k, 300k, etc. High volume warnings can be enabled per project on your user profile.
-High volume warnings help you keep tabs on which errors occur most in your project, and depending on frequency can be a useful indicator for larger issues.
+High volume notifications can be enabled per project on your user profile.
+High volume notifications help you keep tabs on which errors occur most in your project, and depending on frequency can be a useful indicator for larger issues.